Photon ring autocorrelations from gravitational fluctuations around a black hole: Introduction

 The rest of the paper is organized as follows.
-In Sec.~\ref{II}, we utilize exact solutions of Regge-Wheeler equations \cite{Fiziev:2005ki} for describing gravitational fluctuations propagating in the vacuum.
-In order to study stochastic nature of the shock waves, we introduce two-point correlations of the gravitational fluctuations.
+In Sec.~\ref{II}, we utilize the exact solutions of Regge-Wheeler equations \cite{Fiziev:2005ki} for describing gravitational fluctuations propagating in the vacuum.
+In order to study the shock waves, statistically, we introduce two-point correlations of the gravitational fluctuations.
 In Sec.~\ref{III}, we compute photon ring auto-correlations caused by the gravitational fluctuations, following the approaches for gravitational wave detectors \cite{Romano:2016dpx}, and study shape of overlap reduction functions.
-Finally, conclusions and discussions are summarized in Sec.~\ref{IV}.
+In Sec.~\ref{IVa}, we provide an order-of-magnitude estimate for the observability of gravitational fluctuation detection with VLBI.
+In Sec.~\ref{IV}, conclusions and discussions are summarized.